wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <!-- TOC --><a name="mixture-of-experts"></a>
 #### Mixture of Experts

-The key idea of Mixture of Experts (MoE) is to **enforce sparsity** in model architecture, by allowing the model to scale up the parameter size (i.e. using multiple experts) without increasing computational cost.
-The idea of MoE is not new, which can be traced back to [Jacobs et al., 1991](https://ieeexplore.ieee.org/abstract/document/6797059)[^ref-moe].
+The key idea of Mixture of Experts (MoE) is to **enforce sparsity** in model architecture, by allowing the model to scale up the parameter size (i.e. multiple experts) without increasing computational cost.
+The idea of MoE is not new and can be traced back to [Jacobs et al., 1991](https://ieeexplore.ieee.org/abstract/document/6797059)[^ref-moe].

 The combination of MoE has been explored by Google in **GShard**[^ref-gshard] ([Lepikhin et al., 2020](https://arxiv.org/abs/2006.16668)) and **SwitchTransformer**[^ref-switch-transformer] ([Fedus et al., 2022](https://arxiv.org/abs/2101.03961)), which replace the FFN layers in attention with MoE layers (router + smaller FFNs as illustrated below).